USDA Scientific Integrity and Research Integrity/Misconduct

 To ensure that science at USDA is held to the highest standards possible, Secretary Vilsack issued a Departmental Regulation (DR) on Scientific Integrity.
 It provides guidance to all employees and contractors on the proper use of scientific findings and the principles of conducting scientific activities, and addresses the White House Office of Science and Technology Policy's request for all federal departments to write these policies.
 See below for the policy and the handbook, which describes how the policy will be implemented.

-Across the federal government, research misconduct is defined to be the "fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results."
+Research misconduct - an important subset of scientific integrity violation - is defined as fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
 To ensure that the public can trust the objectivity of its science, USDA established policies and procedures for handling research misconduct that occurs in research that is either funded or conducted by USDA.

 Anyone who suspects USDA researchers or researchers performing USDA-funded research of engaging in research misconduct is encouraged to make a formal allegation of research misconduct to USDA's Office of the Inspector General (OIG), using any of the following methods: